Asheville Elopement Photographer

 Featured In:

 Weddings can get complicated.
-Let’s make photography the easy part.
+Let’s make photography the easy part—and keep the whole thing simple, low-stress, and unapologetically yours.

 I’m Andy Wickstrom—your stoked-to-be-outside Asheville elopement and wedding photographer.
-With 10+ years of outdoor experience behind the camera, I’ve spent countless hours chasing the good light, scrambling on rocks for the most creative angles, and applying that experience to couples like you who value presence and connection.
+With 10+ years of outdoor experience behind the camera, I’ve spent countless hours chasing good light, scrambling on rocks for creative angles, and bringing that calm, capable energy to couples who’d rather feel the day than perform it.

-So think of me as your energetic, camera-wielding mountain-loving friend who’s here to help you plan a wedding day that’s slower, simpler, and has YOU written all over it.
+Think of me as your energetic, camera-wielding, mountain-loving friend—here to help you build a wedding day that’s slower, simpler, and has YOU written all over it… with a little renegade spark baked in.

 Outline drawing of a plant with multiple leaves on a black background.